 The entire area from Avenida Federalismo to the Glorieta Minerva was referred to as the Lafayette or the colonias de Guadalajara because these were the first suburbs.

 Colonia Moderna is the triangle between Avenida Niños Heroes, Avenida Washington, and Calzada del Federalismo.

 Today, it is much more common to hear the term Colonia Americana applied to vast swaths of the area from Calzada del Federalismo to Avenida Unión, and beyond.

 When was the Colonia Americana built?

-Much of Downtown Guadalajara’s architectural charm comes from buildings that were constructed when Mexico was still a part of New Spain or a colony of Spain.
+Much of Downtown Guadalajara’s architectural charm comes from buildings that were constructed when Mexico was still a part of New Spain like the Guadalajara Cathedral.
 The Colonia Americana, by contrast, was built after Mexico gained independence and after the Reform War.
 These are not colonial-era buildings.
 There are examples of neo-baroque or neo-viceroyalty elements in the big houses but the 17th and 18th-century churches in Downtown Guadalajara are different because they were government buildings or churches and not private residences.

 The administration (dictatorship) of Porfirio Díaz coincides with the original development of these neighborhoods, much like the Colonia Roma and Condesa in Mexico City.
 In fact, there are many similarities in the waves of gentrification that have affected each neighborhood.